varun7860/SVT_Robotics_Challenge/README.md

 # SVT_Robotics_Challenge

-Problem Statement: Make a function that takes 3 input arguments loadId,X,Y of the load and returns the best robot that can pick up that load in the follwing format:
+Problem Statement: Make a function that takes 3 input arguments loadId,X,Y of the load and returns the best robot that can pick up that load in the following format:
 ```
 {
     robotId: 58,